Azure/azure-iot-sdk-python/README.md

 This repository contains the code for the future v2.0.0 of the Azure IoT SDKs for Python.
 The goal of v2.0.0 is to be a complete rewrite of the existing SDK that maximizes the use of the Python language and its standard features rather than wrap over the C SDK, like v1.x.x of the SDK did.

+*If you're looking for the v1.x.x client library, it is now preserved in the [v1-deprecated](https://github.com/Azure/azure-iot-sdk-python/tree/v1-deprecated) branch.*

 **Note that these SDKs are currently in preview, and are subject to change.**

 # SDKs